Board Members

 Co-Chair

-Angelea Stanton (Ang) was born and bred in Marlborough, but has spent time living in Christchurch and Western Australia before returning in 2012 with her husband, Jeff, and her daughters Michaela and Molly.
+Angelea Stanton (Ang) is a qualified Diversional Therapist who was born and schooled in Marlborough but spent time living in Christchurch and Western Australia before returning in 2012 with husband, Jeff, and their daughters, Michaela and Molly.

 Ang and her husband own Precision Tyre and Auto, a local automotive and tyre workshop.
-Ang is the Quality Manager at Ashwood Park and the Chair of the NMDHB Consumer Council.
+Ang is the Quality Manager at Ashwood Park and the former Chair of the Nelson/Marlborough Consumer Council.
 Her passion is health, education, and workforce development.
-She is currently studying for a Diploma in Business Leadership and Management.
-Her connection to Volunteer Marlborough began when searching for volunteers to support residents in aged care.
-She would like to see volunteers recognised and their value increased in our community.
+She completed a Diploma in Business Leadership and Management in 2022.

 Rohit Girijadharan